YottaDB/YDBDoc/ProgrammersGuide/isv.rst

    +^Acct("ID") -commands=set -xecute="set ^Acct(1)=$ztvalue+1"
    +^Acct(sub=:) -command=set -xecute="set ^X($ztvalue)=sub"

 SET ^Acct("ID")=10 invokes both the above triggers in some order and $ZTLEVEL will have the same value in both because these triggers are chained rather than nested.
+However, the first trigger will *also* invoke the second as a nested transaction within which $ZTLEVEL will be incremented by one.

 .. _ztname-isv: